★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from Financial Modeling Prep (FMP) and The Wall Street Journal (WSJ)?

-Financial Modeling Prep (FMP) supports data exports to CSV, and JSON.
-The Wall Street Journal (WSJ) has more limited export options.
+Financial Modeling Prep (FMP) exports to CSV.
+The Wall Street Journal (WSJ) is stingier about getting data out.

-Financial Modeling Prep (FMP) includes a stock screener for finding investment ideas.
-The Wall Street Journal (WSJ) focuses on other analytical tools.
+Financial Modeling Prep (FMP) has a stock screener for surfacing ideas; The Wall Street Journal (WSJ) doesn't, and focuses its energy elsewhere.

 Curation & Accuracy